 - National Law School and Judicial Academy, Assam, Guwahati

 Beside these, some of the universities and institutions offer Online Law Courses for the working professionals.

 Jobs/Career in Law

-Law is very reputed filed for choose as a career.
-It is a hard-working and sincere field.
+Law is very reputed filed to choose as a career.
+It is hard-working and sincere field.
 A fresher may have to work under the reputed legal firm or lawyer for initial starting of his career.

 India has a great demand of skilled lawyer as per the survey done by the Bar Council of India.
 Only 20% of the Indian law students are eligible to work in court.